-The minimum penalty for violating this policy will be a zero grade for the assignment in question, and all cases will be referred to the appropriate university disciplinary board.
+The minimum penalty for academic integrity violations will be a lowering of your course grade, and all cases will be referred to the appropriate university disciplinary board.
 Be warned that the university disciplinary actions for cheating can be very harsh, especially in response to cheating by a graduate student.
 Note: There is no statute of limitations for violations of the collaboration policy; penalties may be assessed (and referred to the university disciplinary board) after you have completed the course, and some requirements of the collaboration policy (such as restrictions on posting your solutions) extend beyond your completion of the course.